Find days/times for all of the below on our calendar page

 Digital Drop-In Sessions

 Free and informal, with no booking required, no set number of weeks and no need to take an exam.
 Each session is 2.5 hours. – just attend as many as you need.

 Help for complete beginners, of any age, to build confidence, skills and knowledge using computers for a range of activities.
 These can include job search, property pool, setting up an email account, online form filling, welfare benefit claim and renewal forms, as well as accessing Universal Gateway, submitting job applications, uploading CVs, online security, the Knowsley App, social media and much more.
 Accredited courses are also available for those who wish to progress to a recognised qualification.
 Call FACE on 0151 443 2026 or 07919 298 513 for further details.

 Specifically for people aged 16 – 19 who are unemployed residents of Knowsley.
-Career Connect aims to provide advice and support regarding training opportunities, applying for jobs, apprenticeships, and further education.
+TAG aims to provide advice and support regarding training opportunities, applying for jobs, apprenticeships, and further education.
 Every week at Prescot library.

 Positive Directions provides help for people aged 18 – 70 who wish to return to the workplace having been out of work for some time due either to a long term illness or minor mental health problems.
 Though advisors will also help other people who do not fall into either of these categories but wish to get back to work following a period of unemployment.
 Weekly at Prescot library.